Pandaqi/Rode-Panda-Website/rode-panda/content/english/programming/videogame/rolling in the sheepe.md

 (If you're only rolling left to right, it's really hard to show all players + the road ahead on a screen.
 And if someone is substantially in the lead, it's even worse, and very discouraging for the other players.
 Flaws like that.)

 So the game became, well, a bigger game about rolling sheep.
 After taking a break to reassess if I wanted to finish this project that started small, I decided to do so, because it was just too fun already to leave behind.

-Visit my blog to read a [devlog](https://pandaqi.com/blog/videogames/one-week-games/devlog-rolling-in-the-sheepe) about the development of this game.

 ## What's special?
 This game uses _randomly generated routes_!
 Whenever you start a new game, it generates your path on the fly, creating new parts in front when needed, and destroying the oldest parts in the back.